Skip to content

 • Always plan before writing.
 5 minutes of planning saves 15 minutes of rewriting.

-SectionTimeWhat To Do
+PartTimeWhat To Do

-Comprehension (Section A)45 minRead passage, answer questions, check answers
+Reading comprehension25 minRead passage, answer questions, check answers

 Key Rules for the Reading Paper (Paper 1)